BackComposing Dances

 I'm going to try to show you how and why I compose dances — other people may tell you quite different things.
 Please stop me at any time and ask questions if you're not sure what I mean or you don't agree with me.
 After that we'll try writing some dances — either in groups or individually, as you prefer.

 To be blunt: Why compose a new dance?
 Aren't there enough already?
 No-one considered composing dances while Cecil Sharp was alive.
 He collected them from dancers in the villages, or reconstructed them from the original Playford books — and those were what you used.
 When Maggot Pie was published a few years after his death the authors came in for a lot of criticism — how dare they write new dances?!
 You still meet the attitude that a composed dance can't be as good as a real dance.
 It's worth remembering that all dances were composed at some time.
 Some may have been through the Folk Process — passed on orally, and modified by many people both accidentally and deliberately.
-I bet most Playford dances didn't though — they were probably published not long after they were composed.
+I suspect most Playford dances didn't though — they were probably published not long after they were composed.

 Why compose a new dance?